WordPress/gutenberg/docs/designers-developers/developers/data/data-core-blocks.md

  * categories: Block categories.

-### setCategoryIcon
+### updateCategory

-Returns an action object used to the icon of a category.
+Returns an action object used to update a category.

 *Parameters*

  * slug: Block category slug.
- * icon: Block category icon.
+ * category: Object containing the category properties that should be updated.